Pensacola Car Accident Attorneys

-If you bring a claim outside the no-fault system, you have four years from the date of the crash to file.
+If you bring a claim outside the no-fault system, you have two years from the date of the crash to file.
 If a death occurs, survivors have two years from the person’s death to file.
 Within no-fault insurance, you have two weeks from the car accident to seek medical care to qualify for full PIP reimbursement.

 How often do car accident claims go to court?

 Most car accident claims do not go to court.
 By building the evidence and having an honest evaluation from our attorneys, you can understand what your case is truly worth.
 Then, we negotiate to reach a settlement that is fair.
 In rare instances where the other side is unwilling to pay a fair amount, or if you simply want your day in court, you may choose to take your car accident claim to court.

 When we meet car accident victims, they’re often worried about having to testify on the witness stand.
 Our attorneys understand what issues may impact whether your claim goes to court.
 Rest assured that if you choose to take your case to court, we’ll be prepared and by your side the entire time.